Harjot1Singh/actions/README.md

 - [Setup Git Identity](setup-git-identity/): sets up the Git user name and email address.
 - [Semantic Version Bump](bump-version/): figures out and bumps version based on commit history, supporting a sensible prerelease scheme.
+- [Generate Changelog](generate-changelog/): generates and commits the latest `CHANGELOG.md` based on conventional commits.
 - [Publish Branch](publish-branch/): releases the current working directory as a release branch, using the latest git tag.
 - [Publish Github](publish-github/): pushes any committed changes back to GitHub, creates a release using the latest git tag, and uploads any supplied assets to the release.